Our Centre Directors - Past & Present

 Jonathan Vickery, from August 2020.

 I have been in the Centre since 2005, and at Warwick since 2001.
 My tenure as Director begins with the huge challenge of Covid-19 at the same time as embedding us in our new location within the School of Creative Arts, Performance and Visual Cultures.
-The year 2021 will see us installed in a new Arts building, which is one major investment in the arts by the University (and paralleling the opening of the refurbished Warwick Arts Centre, with whom we will be more actively collaborating).
-Coventry will see the City of Culture year unfold, with some significant contributions by the Centre.
-In other words, this is a huge period of strategic development, building on an equally huge amount of strategic planning work done by my predecessor, Jo (above).
+The year 2021 will see us installed in a new Faculty of Arts building, which is one major investment in the arts by the University (and paralleling the opening of the refurbished Warwick Arts Centre, with whom we will be collaborating).
+Coventry will see the City of Culture 2021 year unfold, with some significant contributions by the Centre.
+In other words, this is a huge period of strategic development, building on an equally huge amount of strategic planning work done by my predecessor.

 My priorities will be to expand the international profile of our research, to increase the global scope of our research and teaching collaborations, to work with internal partners (such as the Warwick Interdisciplinary Centre for International Development, the Centre for Television Histories and the Centre for Digital Enquiry), to play a role in the University’s important role in the EUTOPIA European university project, and to re-position our four successful MA degrees in relation to both Europe and international students (increasingly effected by shifting geo-politics).
 And moreover, the Centre is now host to three academic journals, not least the international leader, International Journal of Cultural Policy (edited by Professor Emeritus Oliver Bennett).
 I will be working to increase the profile and attention to our journals through events and engaging international audiences.